idia640/presentations/week09/PITCHME.md

 Warm-up video!

-“Michael Lewis’s bestselling Moneyball is a story about the inefficiency of this mode of prediction.
+"Michael Lewis’s bestselling Moneyball is a story about the inefficiency of this mode of prediction.
 Professional baseball scouts traditionally forecast the success of possible players in part by their build and look.
 The hero of Lewis’s book is Billy Beane, the manager of the Oakland A’s, who made the unpopular decision to overrule his scouts and to select players by the statistics of past performance.
 The players the A’s picked were inexpensive, because other teams had rejected them for not looking the part.
 The team soon achieved excellent results at low cost."
 Kahneman, pg.
 150

 "The central premise of Moneyball is that the collective wisdom of baseball insiders (including players, managers, coaches, scouts, and the front office) over the past century is subjective and often flawed."
 (Wikipedia)